 “There is a strong business case to having more females in leadership positions,” said Nuzhat Anwar, acting country manager of IFC.

-“Through the GEAR programme, we hope to actively work on increasing career-progression opportunities and promotion of women and addressing the gender imbalances in leadership roles in the garment sector.”
+“Through the GEAR program, we hope to actively work on increasing career-progression opportunities and promotion of women and addressing the gender imbalances in leadership roles in the garment sector.”